The top questions we are asked

 8. What about the social side of school?

-Being an online school, the biggest challenge we have faced is providing students with a platform that promotes social interaction.
-Firstly, each student at InterHigh has the option to create their own school social media account, where they can take part in discussions, join groups, ask questions and even collaborate on school work with fellow students.
-Secondly, students can join after school clubs such as art, science and chess to get to know fellow students that share similar interests and finally, students have the opportunity to attend two school trips a year (yes school trips!).
-This year students went to the Warner Bros studios, Harry Potter tour and an outdoor activity weekend at PGL Liddington.
+Being an online school, the biggest challenge we have faced is providing students with a school life that promotes and encourages social interaction.
+InterHigh has managed to achieve this through a mixture of traditional and advanced methods.
+Upon joining, each student at InterHigh has the option to create their own school social media account.
+On our social media platform pupils can take part in discussions, join groups, ask questions and even collaborate on school work with fellow classmates.
+Pupils can also join a range of after school clubs such as art, science and chess, which provides a great way of getting to know fellow students that share similar interests.
+Finally, being an online school doesn’t mean we don’t have school trips!
+Students have the opportunity to attend two school trips a year.
+This year, students went on a tour of the Harry Potter, Warner Bros studios, and also attended an action packed outdoor activity weekend at PGL Liddington.
+Check out our Facebook and Instagram for the pictures.

 9. I live outside of the UK, where can I sit examinations?

-International students who live outside of the UK can sit their examinations in an exam centre near them.
-At key stage 4 (iGCSEs), all of our subjects are with the international exam board Edexcel and at key stage 5 (AS/A Levels), 14 of the 18 subject choices can be sat internationally.
+Depending on the country of residence, international students who live outside of the UK can usually sit their examinations without travelling.
+At key stage 4 (iGCSEs), all of our subjects are with the international exam board Pearson Edexcel and at key stage 5 (AS/A Levels), 14 of the 18 subject choices are with the international body Cambridge International.
+The two exam boards have a useful search facility to see where your nearest exam centre is located.